mariememuslima/airbnb_dbt/README.md

 After initiating the dbt project, you should put the correct informations related to your bigquery database

 ## Understand the project
+Our project aims to exploit data from Airbnb.
+Airbnb connects individuals, hotel companies, and rental property investors.
+It is within this context that we decided to explore the following KPIs:
+* KIND OF BEDROOM
+* ACTIVITY
+* LICENSES
+* SHORT TERM RENTAL
+* ANNOUNCEMENT BY HOST
+* BEST HOSTS

 ## Understand the KPI
+### KIND OF BEDROOM :
+For this KPI we determine the different types of rooms that exist on our dataset with its total number of
+### ACTIVITY :
+In terms of activity, we have determined them according to the availability_365 indicator
+### LICENSES:
+This involves determining which Airbnbs have a license or not, in addition to those which are exempt or pending.
+### SHORT TERM RENTAL
+This is to determine whether short-term or long-term rentals are more popular
+### ANNOUNCEMENT BY HOST
+For each host, we output the number of announcements that were made.
+### BEST HOSTS
+We determined who the best hosts are in relation to the accommodation offered
+### BEST HOSTS
+We add the map model to locate the airbnbs in Paris

 ## Airflow Configuration